rtrwalker/geotecha/README.rst

    pip install geotecha

-This will essentially download the source files and build and install the package.  *geotecha* has extension modules written in fortran which can cause issues if your python environent is not set up to handle them ( I think you need a fortran and a c compiler).
+This will essentially download the source files and build and install the package.  *geotecha* has extension modules written in Fortran which can cause issues if your python environment is not set up to handle them ( I think you need a Fortran and a c compiler).
 .As such you may have difficultly in building the external extensions (see `Building from source`_ below.

-See the `Building from source`_ section below for instructions on how to test your *geotecha* installation.
+See the `Windows binaries`_ section above for instructions on how to to test your *geotecha* installation.

 Building from source
 ++++++++++++++++++++
 You can download the *geotecha* source files from pypi_ or from the Github repository https://github.com/rtrwalker/geotecha .
-*geotecha* uses some external extensions written in fortran, so you will need to have a fortran compiler present.
+*geotecha* uses some external extensions written in Fortran, so you will need to have a Fortran compiler present.
 Then it is a matter of building and installing:

 .. code-block::